 Take a virtual tour of a memorial.

-Since many of us are not able to visit the hallowed grounds of the nation’s most famous war memorials, Google Arts & Culture lets you take a 360-degree tour of the National Mall in Washington D.C. highlighting the World War II Memorial, Korean War Veterans Memorial, Vietnam Veterans Memorial and the Vietnam Women’s Memorial.
+Even if you are able to visit the hallowed grounds of the nation’s most famous war memorials in person, Google Arts & Culture lets you take a 360-degree tour of the National Mall in Washington D.C. highlighting the World War II Memorial, Korean War Veterans Memorial, Vietnam Veterans Memorial and the Vietnam Women’s Memorial.

 Looking for even more summer-time things to do with kids?
 Check out our dozens of resources to help you plan your perfect summer including our 100 Days of Summer feature filled with at-home activities and safe adventures away from home!